intelliw/hsy-api.portal/api.endpoints.sundaya.cloud.goog/Datasets/monitoring/inverter.md

 # Dataset Structure

 While the request message structure described above is optimised to reduce size, the dataset structure is optimised to simplify queries for analytics.

-In particular the arrays in the request message structure are flattened and transformed into the following dataset structure, which includes additional elements.
+In particular arrays in the request message structure are flattened and transformed into the following dataset structure, which includes additional elements.

 - The added timestamps are based on `time_local` sent in the request message, which is replaced by these timestamps.